computingdolas/Stream_Benchnmark/Information.md

 # Energy Consumption
 Stream benchmark can also be used to measure energy consumption of processing cores using perf tool by using following command only on linux system <br />
-sudo perf stat -a -e "power/energy-cores/" ./<name of executable>
+sudo perf stat -a -e "power/energy-cores/" ./name of executable